Meet the Team

 During their time in New York, Christina has also worked as a supervisor and barista at a local coffee chain, a server, and retail-employee—experiences which have instilled in them a dedication for workers rights and fair compensation.

-Tiana Franenberg (she/her) / Operations Director
+Tiana Franenberg (she/her) / Chief Operating Officer

 Jill Habig (she/her) is an attorney and political strategist with experience in political campaigns, policy advocacy, affirmative litigation, and public law.
 She has been named an Ashoka Fellow, Open Society Foundations Leadership in Government Fellow, and Draper Richards Kaplan Social Entrepreneur for her work building Public Rights Project.